The EMMC-ChIR allows students to reach the following general learning outcomes upon its successful completion:

 and International Regulations.

 A list of stand-alone modules is offered within each of these fields.
-An example of the modules offered can be downloaded from here (113 kb).

 Each module is worth 2 ECTS credits and has the duration of one week.
 Students must take 30 modules (60 ECTS credits) to complete the course.
 Each student comes from a different background and has different career prospects, so they are free to choose modules that best suit their professional training and development, and those they are qualified to follow.
 However, the choices must respect a minimum of 3 modules (6 ECTS credits) in each field, and together must fulfill the expected general learning outcomes of the master as described below.